olegam/Postboks/README.md

 The Postboks app syncs your e-Boks documents to a folder on your mac in the background.
 You never have to log in to the e-Boks website using NemID again.

-Whenever you receive a new document you will get a notification and clicking it opens the PDF in Preview.app.
+Whenever you receive a new document you will get a notification and clicking it opens the document in Preview.app.
 <img src="screenshots/new_document_notification.png" />

+Use at your own risk. ([e-Boks Terms of use](http://www.e-boks.dk/signup_terms.aspx?type=enduser)))

 ## Gettings started